BBC News iPhone and iPad app: Help guide for iOS devices

 - From the Add Topics menu, by tapping on the "+" icon next to the topic.
 This list consists of topics related to recently-visited stories, editorially selected topics and key sections of core BBC News output.

-- From key section pages on the app - like world, business and entertainment - available in the Menu (in the top corner of the app).
+- From key section pages on the app - including business, technology and entertainment - available in the Menu (in the top right-hand side corner of the app).

 - By using a topic search, which can also be found in the Menu